HordesOfGhost/sign-pdf/README.md

-Sure!
-Here's an improved version of your `README.md`:
+Here's the improved `README.md` including the example command and screenshot instructions:

 ---

-# Sign PDF Application
+# sign-pdf

 This application allows you to sign PDF documents with an image of your signature.

 ## Prerequisites